 Understanding the asylum and immigration system, and your own legal case, is more important than ever.
 Cuts to legal aid (free, government-funded legal representation) mean that more and more people have no lawyer at all and are forced to navigate this very complicated system without legal representation.

 Take an active role in your legal case.
 The Right to Remain Toolkit will help you do this.
 Even if you have a lawyer, it’s important to understand your own legal case – this is your case and your life and you need to keep track of what is happening and whether the lawyer is doing the things they should be.
-You will also learn what you and your supporters can do to help strengthen the legal case.
+You will also learn what you and your supporters can do to help strengthen your legal case.
 Look out for the yellow ACTION SECTION boxes throughout the Toolkit!

 Don’t try and get through this alone.
 Have good people around you who can support you.
 With people standing by you in solidarity, you are more likely to be able to keep going, and keep fighting for justice in your case.